A place where women’s stories

 - Deborah McNeil of the Plumb, Level, and Square Fund named the wellspring (well head) for Katherine Gottlieb and the Library in Eva’s House for Dana Stabenow.

 On May 4, 2019, construction began with a ground-breaking ceremony.
 Construction is slated to complete in early 2020.
-The first full Storyknife residency of six women is slated to begin in April of 2020.
+The first full Storyknife residency of six women began in June of 2021.